 Street Terror Offender Program (STOP) Section

-The U.S. Citizenship and Immigration Services also has an investigator assigned to STOP.
-The Florida National Guard provides analytical support.
 The unit currently focuses on select individuals and/or organizations of armed recidivists responsible for violent crime that evolves from the illicit drug industry.
 The goal of the program is to divert prosecution of these subjects to the federal court system.